It would have been easy for memories of Shawn Lane to fade away after his 2003 death. He recorded only two solo albums.

 But in Lane’s last decade of life, he and Swedish bassist Jonas Hellborg created an amazing body of mystical, mythical, improvisatory music.
 The magic they wove, often accompanied by master Indian musicians, garnered more notice in Europe than in the U.S., but it has continued to find audiences around the world.

-More than a decade after his death, Lane is more popular than ever, with a steadily growing legion of admirers.
+More than 15 years after his death, Lane is more popular than ever, with a steadily growing legion of admirers.
 Many of them are speed-obsessed guitarists who watch videos with slack-jawed awe.
 Lane’s playing—his seemingly effortless virtuosity—is perfect for the YouTube age.
 When he was still a teenager, Lane’s playing was being dissected on bootleg cassettes by emerging guitar stars like Paul Gilbert.
 Even his most technical work was undergirded by soul and his work with Hellborg flows with grace and ease.
 Hellborg now worries if Lane’s newfound fans are missing the essence of his late partner.

 “A church of Shawn Lane is developing and people talk a lot of nonsense,” says Hellborg on the phone from his home in Venice, Italy.
 “There’s a lot of myth-making and people picking up on all the wrong things.
 There is a lot of fretboard pornography—a focus on how fast Shawn could play.
 Of course he did and it was fantastic but what made it fantastic is what he played.”